 Cook the black beans and quinoa according to the instructions on the packets.
-Mash the black beans and blend it with the Naturli Minced, quinoa, grated pepper, chopped onion and garlic until the mixture has a wonderful, juicy consistency.
-Season the mixture with a little smoked paprika, salt and pepper and fry the Minced burger at medium heat for about 5-6 minutes on either side in the Naturli’ Organic Spreadable.
+Mash the black beans and blend it with the Naturli Minced, quinoa, grated pepper, chopped onion and garlic.
+Make the mixture until it has a wonderful, juicy consistency.
+Season the mixture with a little smoked paprika, salt and pepper.
+Fry the Minced burger at medium heat for about 5-6 minutes on either side in the Naturli’ Organic Spreadable.

 Rinse the leaf lettuce and place one leaf on the bottom half of the brioche bun with the Minced burger on top.
 Slice the avocado, tomato and red onion and add to the top.

 Warm up the Soya Cuisine slowly and melt Violife Block into it until it achieves a delicious, creamy consistency.
 Season with salt and pepper.
 When it has obtained the taste and consistency you want it to have, spread this onto the top half of the Brioche bun.

 If you’re feeling ambitious, you can throw yourself into making your own side of curly fries.

 Peel the potatoes and put them through a spiralizer to give them that wonderful curly shape.
 Turn in a little oil of your choice and sprinkle with barbecue seasoning, paprika, cayenne pepper or a few chilli flakes – for those brave enough.

 It’s up to you whether you prefer to fry them in the deep fat fryer for 3-5 minutes or pop them in the oven for about 25-30 minutes.
 Remember to season with a little salt.